Mah-En/Student-Performance-Prediction-using-MLP/README.md

 ---

 ## 7. Conclusion
-In this study, we developed an MLP model to predict student performance using various demographic, academic, and social features.
+In this study, I developed an MLP model to predict student performance using various demographic, academic, and social features.
 The model demonstrated satisfactory performance with an R-squared value of 0.72.
 The most influential factors were the number of previous failures, study time, and absences.
 Future improvements could involve exploring other machine learning algorithms and incorporating additional features.
 This work demonstrates the potential of machine learning techniques in educational data analysis and highlights the importance of data-driven decision-making in education.

 ---